parallelsio/core-modules/README.md

 ### More Workflow Task Scripts
 > We've added more tasks to make ease development:

-> postinstall
+> `$ npm runn postinstall`:

 <br>
 #### Testing tasks

-> Tests should only be written for code in the Meteor app, that lives inside a package.
-This is because ____
+> We are currently focusing our testing for code that lives inside Meteor packages.
+This simplifies writing and maintaning our test suite, and re-inforces modular thinking by pushing us to break the Meteor app into small, testable peices.

 > `$ npm run test`: Does not rely on Meteor to run.
-Should only take around ~ to run
+Ideally takes only ~2 to 3 minutes to run
 <br>
 > `$ npm run test:integration`:
 <br>